kiboschool/tk-future-proof-with-python/course/src/future-proof-with-python/conditionals/split-strings.md

 <aside>

-Watch this video to learn how to use split() function to divide strings
+Watch this video to learn how to use the `split()` function to divide strings

 </aside>